Freedom Through Fetters

 And law alone can grant us liberation.

-The Psychology of Concentration
+The Psychology of Focus

 "Every act of will is an act of self-limitation.
 To desire action is to desire limitation.
 In that sense, every act is an act of self-sacrifice.
 When you choose anything, you reject everything else."